amageed/Regextra/README.md

 	string template = "We just shipped your order of '{Description}', placed on {OrderDate:d}.
 Your {{credit}} card will be billed {Details.UnitPrice:C}.";

 	string result = Template.Format(template, order);
-	// or use the extension: template.TemplateFormat(order);
+	// or use the extension: template.FormatTemplate(order);

 The result of the code is: